PieroPaialungaAI/Report3/README.md

 ## Report3_group1.pdf
 The Report

-The dataset is the same as Report 1 found \href{https://github.com/PieroPaialungaAI/Report1}{in this GitHub repository}
+The dataset is the same as Report 1 found [in this GitHub repository](https://github.com/PieroPaialungaAI/Report1) Chierichini Simone
-Chierichini Simone
 Paialunga Piero